Skip to content

 Both credit cards and loans can effectively enhance your credit score when managed prudently.

-However, taking out a loan to improve your credit rating is a costly way of doing it, whereas a credit builder credit card doesn’t have to cost you anything provided you pay off the balance in full each month.
+However, taking out a loan to improve your credit rating is a costly way of doing it, whereas a credit builder credit card can potentially cost nothing in interest if you pay the balance in full every month.

 Whether you take out a loan or credit card, the important aspect for increasing your credit score is that you don’t miss any payments.
 Otherwise both means of borrowing can have a negative effect.